blackbook98/worthy-papercuts/README.md

 ### AI Features

-- 🤖 **AI Book Recommendations** — personalized suggestions powered by a Python ML microservice using content-based filtering (TF-IDF + cosine similarity).
-Recommendations are pre-computed on a schedule and pulled from Google Books API based on your taste profile
+- 🤖 **AI Book Recommendations** — personalized suggestions powered by a Python ML microservice using content-based filtering.
+A taste profile is built from your rated books: description keywords extracted via TF-IDF (higher-rated books contribute more), authors scored by peak rating with a small bonus for multiple reads, and genres weighted by cumulative rating.
+Candidate books from Google Books API are scored via TF-IDF cosine similarity against the profile (keywords weighted 4×, authors and genres 1× each).
+Each query contributes at most 4 candidates to keep the pool balanced.
+Recommendations are pre-computed and served instantly from the database
 - 💬 **AI Chatbot Agent** — powered by Google ADK and Gemini.
-Can search for books, add them to your lists, fetch your recommendations, and discuss literary topics conversationally
+Can search for books, add them to your lists, move or remove books across lists, and discuss literary topics conversationally

 ---